-Guidance Note: Earthworks are provided for under Rule R6.3.6.1(b) of the District Plan.
+Guidance Note: Earthworks are provided for under Rule R6.3.6.1 (b) of the District Plan.
 Plan Users must also comply with requirement of the Heritage New Zealand Pouhere Taonga Act.

-R10.6.1.5 Dwellings, Minor Dwelling Units & Accessory Buildings in the Greenfield Residential Areas
+R10.6.1.5 Dwellings & Accessory Buildings in the Greenfield Residential Areas a) Access and Parking b) Maximum Building Height, Height Recession Planes and Overlooking

-Any dwelling, Minor Dwelling Unit and/or Accessory Building in any Greenfield Residential Area is a Permitted Activity provided it complies with the Performance Standards detailed in Clauses(a) - (k), except that this rule does don't apply to:
+Any dwelling and/or Accessory Building in any Greenfield Residential Area is a Permitted Activity provided it complies with the Performance Standards detailed in Clauses (a) - (h).